joffrey-bion/krossbow/README.md

 Usually STOMP is used in conjonction with JSON bodies that are converted back and forth between objects.
 Krossbow comes with built-in support for Kotlinx Serialization in order to support multiplatform conversions.

+You will need to use the `krossbow-stomp-kxserialization` module to add these capabilities (you don't need the core module anymore as it is transitively brought by this one).

 Call `withJsonConversions` to add conversions capabilities to your `StompSession`.
 Then, use `convertAndSend` and `subscribe` overloads with serializers to use these conversions: